 Q: What Test Data requirements do I need to have in place for testing 2015 Criteria?

 A: On the ONC website, Test Methods page (refer to the ONC links above) each public test procedure has the following logo.
 It will either have the “ONC Supplied Test Data” ‘x’d out if no test data is require or no ‘x’ present stating there is ONC supplied data you will be required to enter for testing.

 In addition there are Companion Guides on the Test Methods page associated with each test procedure.
 The companion guides also reference if Test data is required for the test procedure with a link to the test data.

 Q: Can I pretest test procedures with SLI Compliance proctor?

-A: We offes a pretest service for a fee.
-Contact the Test Manager for details.
+A: We offer Pre-Certification Testing services for a fee.
+Contact the ATL Test Manager for details.

 Q: How can I most effectively manage my testing time?

 A: Careful preparation for each test procedure will help with time management; i.e.